FangzhouTang/fangzhoutang.github.io/index.md

 •	Used radiation theory to give real experimental images that have been lost or replenished with image information before processing.

-Vehicle Speed Measurement based on Video, National University Student Innovation Training Program	Group Research
+**Project 6: Vehicle Speed Measurement based on Video, National University Student Innovation Training Program**[Group Research]

-Advisor: Prof. Yong Yin								         06/2015-07/2016
+Advisor: Prof. Yong Yin
+Jun./2015-Jul./2016

 •	Set up the VS 2010 environment platform, learn the use of opencv open source library functions, and master basic image processing methods.